Obama Called Inequality 'The Defining Challenge Of Our Time.' He Didn't Do Much About It.

 But by the time Obama gave his 2013 speech, his legacy on economic inequality had been sealed.
 All he could do was defend his reputation, and there was not much worth defending.

+This piece is part of a series on Obama’s legacy that The Huffington Post will be publishing over the next week.
+Read other pieces in the series here.

-The top 1 percent of all households captured 52 percent of the economic gains in the Obama years, according to research that Emmanuel Saez, an economist at the University of California, Berkeley, released in June.
+The top 1 percent of all households captured 52 percent of the economic gains in the Obama years, according to research released in June by Emmanuel Saez, an economist at the University of California, Berkeley.
 The bottom 99 percent have only recovered about two-thirds of the income losses they suffered in the Great Recession.
 Income inequality is down slightly from its all-time high in 2012, but only enough to return the United States to where it was at the start of the Great Recession.

 Median household income rose meaningfully in 2015, but remains below its 2007 level.
 These numbers may improve modestly as additional data from the final years of Obama’s presidency rolls in, but not enough to change the overall verdict.
 Obama has failed to meet “the defining challenge of our time.”